outbrain/GomJabbar/docs/about.md

 # Failure Testing for your private cloud

 Here at Outbrain we manage quite a large scale deployment of hundreds of services / modules, and thousands of hosts.
-We practive CI/CD, and implemented quite a sound infrastructure, which we believe is scalable, performant, and resilient.
+We practice CI/CD, and implemented quite a sound infrastructure, which we believe is scalable, performant, and resilient.
 We do however experience many production issues on a daily basis, just like any other large scale organization.
-You simply can't ensure a 100% fault free system - servers will crash, run out of disk space, lose connectivity to the network, and software will experience bugs, and erroneous conditions.
+You simply can't ensure a 100% fault free system.
+Servers will crash, run out of disk space, lose connectivity to the network, and software will experience bugs, and erroneous conditions.
 Our job as software engineers is to anticipate these conditions, and design our code to handle them gracefully.